Follow the links below to see our most frequently asked questions on the following topics.

 The Bank is always considering ways to improve our notes for all users.
 We have investigated Braille but understand from the Royal National Institute for Blind People that very few blind people now read Braille; it is also regarded as a feature that may well wear out over the life of a banknote and therefore only serve to mislead if a tactile feature of this type became incomplete.
 We do not therefore plan to incorporate Braille.

-Who decides who the historical figure should be on the back of a new note?
+Who decides who the character should be on the back of a new note?

 What happens to the old style notes when a new design is introduced?

 Both old and new notes usually circulate together for a while.
 The old style notes are then withdrawn from circulation as they became unfit to be re-issued.
 At a point in time – dependent on the life of the denomination in question – the decision is made to withdraw all of the old design and at this point legal tender status is withdrawn.